redxdev/hvzsite/docs/Access.md

 * `player`: A normal player that may participate in the game.
 * `hidden`: Has the same access level as `player`, but does not appear in the player list.
 * `mod`: A moderator.
 Moderators have severely restricted access to the admin panel.
 * `admin`: An administrator.
-Full access to the admin panel.
+Full access to the admin panel, bar notifications and API keys.
-* `superadmin`: Currently the same as `admin`. but may not be edited by an `admin`.
-This access level can only be set by superadmins.
+* `superadmin`: Full access to everything.
+Basically the same as `admin`, but can also view API keys and OneSignal notification/device keys.